 Check our guide to Wellbutrin side effects for more insight.

 Drug-induced sexual dysfunction can come in several forms.
-But for many men, the reality of taking antidepressants is that sexual activity often takes a hit due to erectile dysfunction.
+But for many men, the reality of taking antidepressants is that sexual activity often takes a hit due to things like erectile dysfunction or low libido.

 The most effective ED treatments are therapy for psychological ED, prescription medication and lifestyle changes.
 Here’s what to know.